nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to clear all tasks and events
+1. User requests to clear all tasks and events.
-2. Application clears all tasks and events
+2. Application clears all tasks and events.
 Use case ends.

 #### Use case: UC22 - Clear by type